buffett0323/DBM-Final-Project/README.md

 2. After successfully loading the file, REMEMBER to change the table 'user' to 'users'!!!
 Very IMPORTANT!

-3. Remember to change the password inside db_password.txt file to your password.
+3. Remember to create a new file called "db_password.txt" and place your password in it.

 # Reminder
 I currently ignore the graphic design.
 I will do that later.